 What do you do if you live at a latitude that results in very cold temperatures for half the year?
 Or, if you live in an area constantly covered by clouds?

-While the type of light is indeed very important, the time in which your body gets exposed to light is equally important.
+While the type of light is indeed very important, the time of day that you expose your body to light is just as crucial.

 AM light and PM light

 Do you hit the snooze button each morning?

 This morning fatigue is often caused by a suppression in your cortisol awakening response (CAR).
 The cortisol awakening response is a surge in your cortisol levels shortly after waking.
 It is this surge in cortisol that should energize you to get out of bed in the morning.